When Benchmarks Lie: Evaluating Malicious Prompt Classifiers Under True Distribution Shift

+We additionally ran an open-source Llama-3.3-70B-Instruct \lodo{} replication; due to compute cost we did not run a paired 5-fold CV at this scale, so we report \lodo{} accuracy only. \Cref{tab:70b_comparison} reports weighted aggregates and \Cref{tab:70b_per_dataset} per-dataset accuracy.

+The qualitative patterns from the 8B replication carry over: (i) raw activations match or beat SAE features in aggregate, (ii) per-dataset variation remains substantial, and (iii) the gap from near-perfect CV is consistent with the 8-16pp inflation we report at smaller scales (we are unable to quantify the exact CV gap at 70B without the matched CV run).

-Notably, the SAE classifier on 70B achieves perfect detection (100\%) on InjecAgent, compared to 28.7\% for raw activations at layer 50.
-This suggests that SAE features at certain layers may capture tool-use injection patterns particularly well, though this advantage does not generalize across all attack types.
+Notably, the SAE classifier on 70B achieves perfect detection (100\%) on InjecAgent vs 28.7\% for raw L50 activations, suggesting that SAE features at certain layers may capture tool-use injection patterns particularly well; this advantage does not generalize across all attack types.